DeepwaterDiscord/morl/fall_design_report/README.md

 medicine.
 It could also be used by bioinformaticians outside of the scope of personalized medicine, and we hope to present an example of such use in our testing.
 Additionally, there has been huge interest in deep learning from the automotive and robotics industries.
-Our optimizations of feature selection for multi-objective reinforcement learning could aid in the development of self-driving cars, autonomous robotic assistants, and other innovative technologies.
+Our optimizations of policy generation for multi-objective reinforcement learning could aid in the development of self-driving cars, autonomous robotic assistants, and other innovative technologies.
 While our tool will primarily improve the quality of research, the research that uses our tool could have a major impact on quality of life for everyone.